Punjabi language: Mechanics

 The five tonal plosives also become voiceless word-initially.
 E.g. ghar > kàr "house", ḍhōl > ṭṑl "drum" etc.

 Tonogenesis in Punjabi forfeits the sound of [h] for tone.
 Thus, the more [h] is realised, the less "tonal" a word will be pronounced, and vice versa.
-Tone is often reduced or rarely deleted when words are said with emphasis or on their own as a form of more exact identification.
+Tone is sometimes withheld when words are spoken emphatically or on their own as a form of identification.

 Sequences with the consonant h have some additional gimmicks: